rajeshwarpatlolla/ionic-plugins/README.md

 - [ionic-rating](https://github.com/fraserxu/ionic-rating) - An angularjs directive that take care of visualising a star rating bar
 - [ion-sticky](https://github.com/Poordeveloper/ion-sticky) - A lightweight Angular directive for Ionic framework to have sticky list headers
 - [ionic-ion-airbnbmenu](https://github.com/mAmged/ionic-ion-airbnbmenu) - Using this ion you can extend your application menu to look like airbnb mobile app menu
+- [image-uploader](https://github.com/sbolel/image-uploader) - JavaScript Image Uploader Library for use with Amazon S3
 - [ion-gallery](https://github.com/pedroabreu/ion-gallery) - Ionic gallery directive
 - [ion-tree-list](https://github.com/fer/ion-tree-list) - Ionic directive for displaying nested list items.
 - [ionic-ion-showWhen](https://github.com/andrewmcgivery/ionic-ion-showWhen) - A "showWhen" utility directive for the Ionic Framework.